jonathangeiger/kohana-jelly/guide/jelly.field-types.md

  * **`types`** — Valid file extensions that the file may have.
 Defaults to allowing JPEGs, GIFs, and PNGs.

 [API documentation](api/Jelly_Field_Image)

+### Relationship fields

+These fields have been [documented elsewhere](jelly.relationships) since they encompass a large portion of Jelly's functionality.

 ______________